yasirejaz85/Amazon-Best-Seller-Page-Scrapper-n8n-workflows/README.md

 Raw data → Scrapped Data sheet.

+Filtered data → Insights sheet.

 ✅ This setup gives you a hands-free product research tool: every time you run it, you get a fresh shortlist of promising Amazon Best Seller products right in Google Sheets.

-Filtered data → Insights sheet.
+## Output View

+Attached csv of both sheets to have a review.